ascend4/ascend4/A4SQP.md

 assume that is sufficient, because the QP backend and elastic penalty logic will see the scaled or unscaled rows directly.

-The first implementation should follow QRSlv rather than inventing a new scaling vocabulary.
-QRSlv scales variables by nominal values and scales relation rows using either row two-norms, relation nominals, optional Fourer-style iterative scaling, or no scaling.
-A4SQP should expose a compatible subset first, then add extra SQP-specific interpretation only where needed.

-The proposed first-stage policy:

-- store `var_scale` and `rel_scale` in `A4SqpMeta`;
-- default variable scale from safe `var_nominal`;
-- default relation scale according to the selected QRSlv-style mode: none, Jacobian row two-norm, relation nominal via `rel_nominal`/`relman_scale`, and later iterative scaling;
-- assemble the SQP/QP problem in scaled coordinates or apply equivalent scaling consistently to bounds, residuals, Jacobian rows/columns, objective gradient, and multipliers;
-- report diagnostics in both scaled and unscaled terms where useful;
-- add solver parameters using QRSlv-compatible names or values where practical, so existing ASCEND users do not have to learn a second scaling language.
+The current implementation follows QRSlv rather than inventing a new scaling vocabulary.
+The solver parameter `scaleopt` currently supports `NONE`, `ROW_2NORM`, and `RELNOM`, with `ROW_2NORM` as the default.
+Variable scales are derived from safe nominal values.
+Relation scales are derived from the selected mode, with safe fallbacks for zero, negative, or non-finite scales.

-The exact convention should be fixed early.
-A reasonable convention is:
+The implemented convention is:

 ```text
 x = S_x z